MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

    1. On the design tool's toolbar, select **Input Field**.

-   To add more input parameters, repeat the previous steps for each parameter.
+1. To add more input parameters, repeat the previous steps for each parameter.
+Refer to the previus steps.

 1. To add the first output parameter for your method, follow these steps: